-Reduction of Emissions through Development of a Renewable Energy Project Requirement: Although none are identified at this time, the Mitsubishi Cement Corporation may develop a renewable energy project at any time during the life of the project (subject to future approvals and the priorities listed above) and may request a reduction of required offsets.
-If any reduction in offsets is requested by the Mitsubishi Cement Corporation because of the development of a renewable energy project(s), the Mitsubishi Cement Corporation shall submit a GHG Emission Reduction Report for the District Energy Department's review pursuant to the process specified above in (1) and required offsets shall be reduced.

-Reduction of Emissions through Verifiable Actions or Activities on Tidelands Requirement: Although none are identified at this time, the Mitsubishi Cement Corporation may take actions or implement activities at any time during the life of the project (subject to future approvals and the priorities listed above) and may request a reduction of required offsets.
-If any reduction in offsets is requested by the Mitsubishi Cement Corporation because of the verified actions or activities on tidelands, the Mitsubishi Cement Corporation shall submit a GHG Emission Reduction Report for the District Energy Department's review pursuant to the process specified above in (1), and required offsets shall be reduced.
+- 1. Reduction of Emissions through Development of a Renewable Energy Project Requirement: Although none are identified at this time, the Mitsubishi Cement Corporation may be required by the District to develop a renewable energy project at any time during the life of the project (subject to future approvals and the priorities listed above) and may request a reduction of required offsets.
+If any reduction in offsets is requested by the Mitsubishi Cement Corporation because of the development of a renewable energy project(s), the Mitsubishi Cement Corporation shall submit a GHG Emission Reduction Report for the District Energy Department's review pursuant to the process specified above in paragraph C(1) above and required offsets shall be determined by the District and reduced. - Reduction of Emissions through Verifiable Actions or Activities on Tidelands Requirement: Although none are identified at this time, the Mitsubishi Cement Corporation may be required by the District to take other verifiable actions or activities at any time during the life of the project (subject to future approvals and the priorities listed above) and may request a reduction of required offsets.
+If any reduction in offsets is requested by the Mitsubishi Cement Corporation because of the other verifiable actions or activities on tidelands. the Mitsubishi Cement Corporation shall submit a GHG Emission Reduction Report for the District Energy Department's review pursuant to the process specified above in paragraph C(1), and required offsets shall be determined by the District and reduced.

-Mitigation Measures Timing and Methods Responsible Parties
+Timing and Methods Responsible Parties Mitigation Measures